jrief/django-websocket-redis/docs/installation.rst

   WSGI_APPLICATION = 'ws4redis.django_runserver.application'

+.. note:: **django-websocket-redis** does not define any database models.
+It can therefore be
+          installed without any database synchronization.

 Check your Installation
 -----------------------
 With **Websockets for Redis** your Django application has immediate access to code written for